-- Completed the spin-out transactions creating Karus Gold, a leading British Columbia gold explorer. - Appointed Ms. Liz Monger as Vice President, Investors Relations effective February 17, 2021.
+- Completed the spin-out transactions creating Karus Gold, a British Columbia gold explorer. - Appointed Ms. Liz Monger as Vice President, Investors Relations effective February 17, 2021.
 Ms. Monger has 25 years of investor relations, communications and compliance experience and was most recently the Manager of Investor Relations and Corporate Secretary at Midas Gold Corp. from June 2011 to January 2021.
 During her time at Midas Gold, Ms. Monger led investor relations for the Company and was a key part of the project communications team that built an alliance of Idaho mining companies.
-Prior to joining Midas Gold, Ms. Monger spent six years with Rainy River Resources Ltd., departing as Director of Investor Relations, and before that was responsible for Corporate Communications, Compliance and Land Management at Rubicon Minerals Corporation. - Completed sampling and mapping program for the Mesquite-Imperial-Picacho District that discovered gold in dry stream beds and outcrops, providing further evidence that the 28-km Mesquite-Imperial-Picacho District could host multiple gold discoveries. - Launched new exploration programs at Imperial and Long Valley project to continue to advance exploration objectives. - Discovered additional anomalous gold occurrences in dry stream beds and outcrops, providing further evidence that the 28-km Mesquite-Imperial-Picacho District could host multiple gold discoveries and staked an additional 4,600 acres of claims, bringing KORE's total to approximately 31,000 acres.
+Prior to joining Midas Gold, Ms. Monger spent six years with Rainy River Resources Ltd., departing as Director of Investor Relations, and before that was responsible for Corporate Communications, Compliance and Land Management at Rubicon Minerals Corporation. - Completed sampling and mapping at the Mesquite-Imperial-Picacho District that discovered gold in dry stream beds and outcrops, providing further evidence that the 28-km Mesquite-Imperial-Picacho District could host multiple gold discoveries. - Launched new exploration programs at Imperial and Long Valley project to continue to advance exploration objectives. - Discovered additional anomalous gold occurrences in dry stream beds and outcrops of the eastern Imperial-Mesquite area, providing further evidence that the 28-km Mesquite-Imperial-Picacho District could host multiple gold discoveries and staked an additional 4,600 acres of claims, bringing KORE's total to approximately 31,000 acres. - And to the date of this MD&A, announced a bought deal financing of 8,422,000 units at a price of \$0.95 per unit for gross proceeds of \$8,000,900.

-2021 Outlook
+Outlook

-At the Imperial Project, the Company's focus for 2021 is drilling the highest priority targets at the Mesquite-Imperial-Picacho District in parallel with the start of mine permitting of the Imperial Project, using the mine plan developed for the Company's Imperial PEA published in May 2020.
-The Company also plans to drill test resource growth and new discovery targets at the Long Valley project and continue target generation exploration work across both projects.
+At the Imperial Project, the Company's focus for 2021 is drilling the highest priority targets at the Mesquite-Imperial-Picacho District in parallel with the start of mine permitting, using the mine plan developed for the Company's Imperial PEA published in May 2020.
+The Company also plans to drill test resource growth subject to permitting and new discovery targets at the Long Valley project and continue target generation work across both projects.
+Drilling at both projects is subject to permitting.